msalemor/azure-solution-monitoring/README.md

   - Custom events
   - Traces

-## Resiliency and self healing

-Examples:
+## Consider your resiliency

 - Review resiliency in architecture
   - Fail to a secondary region automatically or be ready to failover manually
 - Have resilient application architectures, for example:
-  - Save data to queues instead of database
+  - Save data to queues instead of database in case of database outage
+  - Use eventual consistency and decoupling
+  - Include retry logic

+## Have troubleshooting/root cause plan

 - Have a process to perform root cause analysis
 - Use CI/CD pipelines to deploy hotfixes
 - Build a KB of issues and fixes
+- Incorporate learnings into the overall strategy